capelaum/capelaum/README.md

 Graduated recently in Computer Engineering, at the University of Brasilia.
 I've been learning web development since 2019 and since then I have developed a lot of projects with HTML, CSS, Javascript, Typescript, React, Node, PHP and Laravel.
 I'm currently doing some freelance projects and searching for remote job opportunities in this field.

 *   🖥️  Check out my portfolio at [https://www.luiscapelletto.dev.br](https://www.luiscapelletto.dev.br)
-*   🧠  I'm currently learning more about Next 13
+*   🧠  I'm currently learning more about Next 14, Java and Python

 ### Skills